StemTBioinf/UNIX/index.md

  done
 </code></pre>

-Honestly this did take about 30 min for me, too ;-)
+Honestly it took me more than 30 min to find a first solution ;-).</BR>

-<a href="https://stackoverflow.com/questions/45880730/awk-get-information-on-input-and-output-filenames-from-file">Here</a> I learned that a bash for loop might be the easiest way to deal with all problems (in the last comment).</BR>
+<a href="https://stackoverflow.com/questions/45880730/awk-get-information-on-input-and-output-filenames-from-file">Here</a> I learned that a bash for loop might be the easiest way to deal with the "separate outfiles" problem (in the last comment).</BR>

-Problems here: How to split the result up into multiple outfiles?</BR>
+Problem here: How to split the result up into multiple outfiles?</BR>

 Fix: temporary variable bname to be populated in the for loop bash line 1.
 Right after that call awk in bash line 2.
-The bash lines are separated by '\n' after the do statement of the for loop and terminated with a '; done'.
+The bash lines are separated by '\n' after the do statement of the for loop and terminated with a 'done' on the last line.</BR>

+Do you find a way to get rid of the 'for loop'?
 </p>
 </details>

 # You have made it!

 Great!
 You have actually read and understand it all!
-You still are unsure - use the Internet to get more informations - come and ask is you can not figure it out.
+But you still are untrained - use the Internet to get more informations - come and ask if you have a problem you can not solve on your own.

 And please keep on training!